 Google Cloud services not yet supported

-The following table lists services that are not yet supported by Cloud Run (fully managed).
-Note that Cloud Run for Anthos on Google Cloud can use any service that Google Kubernetes Engine can use.
+The following table lists services that are not yet supported by Cloud Run.

 |Web Security Scanner|

 High request latency with custom domains when invoking from some regions

 Requests to Cloud Run services using custom domains can

 have a very high latency from some locations.